 History of funding

-In order to make money, you need to spend money.
+To make money, you need to spend money.

 When you are starting a business, you need to analyse the minimum needs to do so.
-Carlo understood what market needs and came up with the brilliant idea of Soldo.
+Carlo understood what the market needs and came up with the brilliant idea of Soldo.
 Eventually, they got funded for $4M in their seed funding round early on.
-It was a quite sizable amount and helped them to start off strong as an organisation.
+It was a quite sizable amount and helped them to start strong as an organisation.